-Whether it’s AC repair or total AC system replacement, there are a variety of terms within the HVAC industry that can get confusing for homeowners.
+Whether it’s AC repair or total AC system replacement, there are a number of terms within the HVAC industry that can get confusing for homeowners.
 Not to mention all of the different pieces of heating and air conditioning equipment that can be used to improve your home’s energy efficiency and air quality.
-Of course we can’t write about all of the variations in a single blog post, so we’ll take a look at one of the normal inquiries we see at Bob Brown Service Experts: what’s the difference between an air conditioner and an air handler?
+Of course we can’t write about all of the variations in one blog post, so we’ll take a look at one of the normal inquiries we see at Bob Brown Service Experts: what’s the difference between an air conditioner and an air handler?

 Air handler vs Heat Pump

 Similar to how an air handler runs with an AC, an air handler works as a team with your heat pump.
 Heat pumps are used to regulate temperature by transferring heat, rather than generating it, and the air handler moves all that heated or cooled air.